Walkable Communities

 A walkable community is one in which there is street lighting, availability of continuous sidewalks, and a variety of shops, services, parks, schools, and workplaces within walking distance of homes.
 In addition, it is a community where the walking routes are safe, direct, comfortable, and convenient for all pedestrians.

 Walkable communities are an important aspect of a healthy and vibrant community.
-To encourage citizens to rely on their cars less and choose walking more often, the environment in which they live, work, learn and play must support walking as a form of everyday transportation.
+To encourage citizens to rely on their cars less and choose to walk more often, the environment in which they live, work, learn, and play must support walking as a form of everyday transportation.

 Benefits of a walkable community:

-Health: Reducing the health risks such as obesity, diabetes and heart disease currently faced in our communities.
+Health: Reducing the health risks such as obesity, diabetes, and heart disease that are currently faced in our communities.

 Safety: Reducing road congestion and improving safety by calming auto traffic and reducing maintenance costs.
 This provides an environment in which people feel safe and comfortable walking increases community safety for all.